About Horse Riding Hub Education

-Debbie Burgermeister, Head Coach, Founder of Horse Riding Hub and Owner/Operator of Bonogin Valley Horse Retreat and Giddy Up Gold Coast Charity
+Debbie Burgermeister, Head Coach, Founder of Horse Riding Hub and Owner/Operator of Bonogin Valley Horse Retreat since 2006 and Giddy Up Gold Coast Charity

 Deb has an intense passion for what we offer, dedicated to utilize our privilege of horses to connect with people and work with our community to make a difference.
 To share the benefits of our horse world, and help others experience the love, passion, energy and amazing feeling of freedom that horses can bring into your life!…check out her unique story

 Head Coach and Founder - Debbie Burgermeister